spiral/docs/docs/en/framework/container.md

 ## Dependency Injection

-Spiral support both method and constructor injections for your classes:
+Spiral supports both method and constructor injections for your classes:

 ```php
 class UserMailer